 Traveling with your pet on the ferry

-Pets can travel on ferries from Hydra to Athens, though each company may have its own rules.
+Pets can travel on ferries from Hydra to Athens (All Ports), though each company may have its own rules.
 The basics:

 • Pets over 10 kg go in onboard kennels, while smaller ones (under 10 kg) can travel in a pet carrier.